 Xonoctla (Mdz51r)

-This compound glyph for the place name Xonoctlan has two principal elements.
+This compound Nahuatl hieroglyph for the place name Xonoctlan has two principal elements.
 At the top are three trunks or branches representing the xonotl) tree.
 The multicolored, anthropomorphized, dog-like head below the tree appears to be a phonetic reinforcement, intending to elicit the divine force or deity name, Xolotl, a near homophone.
 The locative suffix (-tla, -tlah, or -tlan, if the final "n" has been inadvertently dropped) is not shown visually.
 Representations of Xolotl often have sharp teeth and wrinkled faces, recalling the xoloitzcuintli, native Mexican dog.

 Stephanie Wood